 According to legend [1], heroes begin their journey with a burden.

-Mine began at the temple of Mumbadevi—cloaked in marigold, watching through incense and engine smoke.
-She gave no words, only a red thread tied to my wrist, frayed and half-burned.
-It tugged forward.
+Pasolinis began at the temple of Mumbadevi - cloaked in marigold, watching through incense and engine smoke.
+She gave no words, just a direction.

 To Crawford Market.
 To the Labyrinth.

 Beyond that point, adventure began [2].
-Mumbai surrounded me—impossible, infinite.
-Past and present collide in a thousand different forms [3]: colonial balconies lit by LED vines incense drifting past billboard screens, shrines tucked between phone repair shops and glowing ads.
+Mumbai surrounded him - impossible, infinite.
+Past and present collide in a thousand different forms [3]: colonial balconies lit by chinese LED vines incense drifting past billboard screens, shrines tucked between phone repair shops and glowing ads.

 The human traffic of Mumbai is overpowering [4].
 The air itself fought back—breath, the action of life, sucks in pollution, life’s choker [5].
-Still, I followed the thread deeper.
+Still, he followed the call deeper.

 Let us first examine the Labyrinth [6].
 The labyrinth... was originally a military and political structure designed to trap enemies inextricably in a maze [7].
 Crawford Market was designed to feed and distract.
 A beast of consumerism and devotion, stitched from the wreckage of discarded rituals and flashing sale signs.